-Whiteman Park acknowledges the Aboriginal peoples of Western Australia as the traditional custodians of this land and we pay our respects to their Elders, past and present.
+Whiteman Park acknowledges the Aboriginal peoples of Western Australia as the traditional custodians of this land and we pay our respects to their Elders, past, present and emerging.

 Whiteman Park sits on the traditional lands of the Mooro people in Wadjuk country, part of the Noongar nation that covers the southwest of Western Australia.